Blog

 The build is a one-time cost; a website also has running costs that catch people out:

-• Maintenance — updates, security patches, backups, small content changes and fixes.
-A site is software; left unmaintained it becomes slow, insecure and dated.
+• Maintenance — updates, security patches, backups, monitoring and content changes, from around P2,000 a year on a care plan.
+A site is software; left unmaintained it becomes slow, insecure and dated — skimping here is the most common false economy.

 Budget for upkeep from the start.
 The most common costing mistake is paying for the build and nothing else, then watching the site rot.